moorepants/dissertation/systemidentification.rst

 very good quality measurement and along with steer torque reflects the rider's contribution to the system dynamics as a reaction to the lateral force.

-I used the prediction error method to find the optimal parameters for each run.
+I used the prediction error method [Ljung1999]_ to find the optimal parameters for each run.
 A good solution required good initial parameter guesses of which I used a combination of stable starting guesses from the loop closure technique described in Chapter :ref:`control` and using random guesses from previous good and bad solutions as starting points.

 The criteria for a good model was based on the percentage of variance in the measurement output explained by the model.
-The mean percent varaince for all the identified runs is :math:`62 \pm 12 %`, and considering the large relative human remnant, fits above 30% are still relatively good.
+The mean percent variance for all the identified runs is :math:`62 \pm 12 %`, and considering the large relative human remnant, fits above 30% are still relatively good.
 I ensured stability on in the identified models and no issues associated with unstable simulations